 "Didn't you hear?
-It's a side job.
-He's already a government Visitation Specialist, and now he's doubling as a manager.
-Damn, that's hitting the jackpot."
+It's a side job for him.
+He is already a government Visitation Specialist, and now he is doubling as a manager here.
+Damn, that's like hitting the jackpot in this mess," someone whispered in the back, the voice carrying a mix of awe and jealousy.

-Manager Tuo lifted his loudspeaker, squinted at his notes, and began shouting, "Alright, I'll explain the salary and ranking system first.
+Manager Tuo lifted his plastic loudspeaker, his thumb clicking the trigger.
+He squinted at his handwritten notes under the flickering lights and began shouting to the assembly, "Alright, I will explain the salary and ranking system first.
 Listen up, everyone.
-You'd better record this on your phones or take notes.
+You had better record this on your phones if they still have power, or take notes on whatever paper you have.
 Our benefits are real and verifiable."

-"First of all," Manager Tuo continued, "there's no difference between full-time and temp workers here.
+"First of all," Manager Tuo continued, his voice echoing in the rafters, "there's no difference between full-time and temporary workers here.
 We only have employees ranked from zero-star to ten-star.
-The higher your rank, the better your benefits.
+The higher your rank, the better your benefits will be.

 The first hundred people to reach three stars will be promoted to team leaders, and the first ten to reach five stars will become shift supervisors.

-Five-star employees and above will receive free daily necessities, unlimited vegetables and buns for the whole family, private rooms, and even an electric scooter with a rechargeable battery!"
+Five-star employees and those ranked even higher will receive free daily necessities, unlimited vegetables and buns for their whole family to eat, private rooms, and even an electric scooter with a rechargeable battery!"

-The crowd broke into a commotion again.
-The benefits sounded almost too good to be true.
-One person's salary could apparently feed an entire family of three.
+The crowd broke into a commotion again as people digested the information.
+The benefits sounded almost too good to be true in a world where a moldy bun was a luxury.
+One person's salary could apparently feed an entire family of three without much struggle.

-"Now I know you're all curious about how to get promoted and how the pay works," Manager Tuo said.
-"Here's how.
-Your salary depends on your daily completed work, paid in the form of points.
-Points can be exchanged for food and supplies from the factory, or converted into virtual coins on the app at a 1:1 rate.
+"Now I know you're all curious about how to get promoted and how the pay works," Manager Tuo said, letting the noise die down.
+"Here is how.
+Your salary depends on your daily completed work, which is paid in the form of points.
+Points can be exchanged for food and supplies from the factory, or converted into virtual coins on the government app at a 1:1 rate.
 However, virtual coins can't be converted back into points.
-Points can't be traded, but you can use them to buy things for others.
+Points can't be traded between people, but you can use them to buy things for others.
 Both have equal value."

-Everyone exhaled in relief.
-As long as they could convert them to virtual coins, that was good enough.
+Everyone exhaled in collective relief.
+As long as they could convert them to virtual coins, that was good enough for their needs outside the factory.

-Manager Tuo flipped another page of his notes.
+Manager Tuo flipped another page of his notebook.
 "Second, your star rank depends on your total accumulated points.
-Spending points doesn't affect your ranking, so don't worry.
+Spending points doesn't affect your ranking, so don't worry about falling behind.

 LV1: 10 points.